No Bullying Policy

 Our aims include creating a community based on trust, peace, and friendship, supporting children to be motivated and believe in themselves, celebrating everyone’s uniqueness and achievements, and to enable every child to be the best they can be.
 These values underpin this policy.

 Through the implementation of this policy the school will be able to demonstrate the impact of its anti-bullying policy and procedures.

 The schools acknowledge its public duty to show due regard to eliminate discrimination, promote equality of opportunity and foster good relations between persons of protected characteristics and none (Equality Act 2010).

 - Gender reassignment

 Bullying is a widespread problem and the school recognises that there are distinct groups of children or individuals who are bullied disproportionately.

-At Cerne Abbas CE VC First School we recognise that a key anxiety for parent / carers is the safety of their child.
+At Cerne Abbas CE VC First School we recognise that a key anxiety for parents / carers is the safety of their child.

-The anti-bullying policy is a stand-alone policy but it is acknowledged there is significant overlap with the school’s Relationship Policy, Behaviour Policy, Exclusion Policy and Child Protection policies.
+The No-bullying policy is a stand-alone policy but it is acknowledged there is significant overlap with the school’s Relationship Policy, Behaviour Policy, Exclusion Policy and Child Protection policies.